chikakoto/facial-expression-recognition/reports/final_report.md

 #### 6.1.3 Performance metrics with HoG

 Here are the overall performance scores for each Machine Learning Classifier.
 Random Forest marks the highest F1 score and second is KNN.
-Precision of Random Forest is 64% which are very high compared to other classifiers.
+Precision of Random Forest is 64% which is very high compared to other classifiers.

 ![Figure 16](figures/figure16.png)